cmdwm/cardhub/README.md

 ## How to Use

-To use CardHub, go to `hub.willm.xyz/info?user=USERNAME&bio=CHOICE`.
+To use CardHub, clone this repository and it should be 100% ready to use!

 The `user` query is where your username goes.
 For the `bio` query, you can choose from yes or no. This will toggle if your profile bio is shown or not.